niyatibalu/Conversational-tool-with-Real-time-Voice-Translator-E.C.H.O-/README.md

-  Helps new learners to develop conversational skills, to improve pronunciation and sentence structures
+  Helps new English learners to develop conversational skills and to improve pronunciation & sentence structures

   Inspired by the struggles faced by underpriveleged children in India to get access to learning English